narrative medicine for individual health & wellness, community enrichment and informed care

 About the Project:

-I elected to launch the Dear Diagnosis project in January 2018 but its roots extend well-into adolescence.
+I launched the Dear Diagnosis project in January 2018 but its roots extend well-into adolescence.
 I was diagnosed with Type 1 Diabetes at age 14.
-At my first follow-up visit, my endocrinologist asked to see my newly purchased medical ID bracelet, which read ‘Diabetic’.
+At my first follow-up visit, my endocrinologist asked to see my newly purchased medical ID bracelet, which read “Diabetic”.
 He frowned and asserted, “You’ll have to order a new one.”
 But why?!
 I asked.
 “Because it does not define you, Brianna.
 You get to define it.”
 This, I later learned while studying psychology, was narrative medicine; and what Dr. Schatz did for me that day – priceless.
-Years later, when I grew tired of wearing jewelry in addition to my medical equipment – I had it tattooed onto my forearm for emergency purposes (alongside a friendly reminder meant to bridge the gap between my mind and body): Diabetes 1 (I am > than my ⌃ highs and v lows).
+Years later, when I grew tired of wearing jewelry in addition to my medical equipment; I had it tattooed onto my forearm for emergency purposes and to remind me of my personal power: Diabetes 1 (I am > than my ⌃ highs and v lows).

 Life is hard enough without diagnostic labels, chronic conditions and consequent complications; without the literal and figurative costs associated with access to quality healthcare, social-care, and the emotional-care and safekeeping of oneself.
 Hard enough and yet – to make matters worse – we as human beings are hardwired to formulate our identities through stories we tend to tell about our problem- saturated lives.